zeyadAbdo22/test_deploy/README.md

-# Simple FastAPI App for Azure
+# FastAPI + KaggleHub Model Deployment

+This app uses FastAPI to serve a diabetic retinopathy model hosted on KaggleHub.

-## Steps to Deploy
+## How to Deploy on Azure

-1. Push this to GitHub.
+1. Push this repo to GitHub.
-2. Create Azure Web App (Python stack).
+2. Create a Web App on Azure (Python).
-3. Set the startup command as:
+3. Set the Startup Command:
    ```
    uvicorn main:app --host 0.0.0.0 --port 8000
    ```
-4. App will run at `https://<your-app-name>.azurewebsites.net/`
+4. Add environment variables for KaggleHub access if needed.

+## Endpoint

+- `POST /DR` with an image file to get prediction.